 The electronic record of all blood lead levels $\geq 5 \ \mu g/dL$ on individuals $\geq 16$ years old are forwarded from MDHHS CLPPP to the ABLES program at Michigan State University, the bona fide agent of the State for adult blood lead surveillance, where they are uploaded to an Access database.
 The database includes identifiers, demographics, information about source of exposure to lead, and name/address of employer for work-related exposures.
-Only venous blood leads are entered into the database.
-Urine, hair and capillary lead levels were excluded.
+Only venous blood leads were entered into the database.
+Urine, hair, and capillary lead levels were excluded.

 When BLL reports were received, they were reviewed for completeness.
-For blood lead reports $\geq 10 \ \mu g/dL$ that were incomplete, requests were sent to the provider who ordered the test to provide the missing information.
-No follow-up was performed for BLLs <10 $\mu g/dL$ , with the exception of Flint residents where follow up was performed for BLLs of $\geq 5 \ \mu g/dL$ .
-Each record entered into the database had a visual quality control check on a monthly basis for any data entry errors, duplicate entries, missing data, and illogical data.
+For blood lead reports $\geq 10 \ \mu g/dL$ that were incomplete, requests were sent to the provider who ordered the test or the laboratory that collected the specimen to provide the missing information.
+No follow-up was performed for BLLs <10 $\mu g/dL$ .
+Each record entered into the database had a visual quality control check monthly for any data entry errors, duplicate entries, missing data, and illogical data.